ggzy12345/async-agents/packages/backend/async-agents-backend-example/ai-prompt-examples.md

 ---

-## 3. onContextChanged Callback Example

-**Scenario Description**:
-Listen for context changes inside AgentManager, print the changed fields, and demonstrate how to handle logging.

-**Example Prompt**:
-Please help me write a TypeScript example showing how to set an onContextChanged callback in AgentManager, where the callback prints the changed context fields, along with the old and new states.

----

-## 4. BroadcastChannel Multi-Thread Communication Example
+## 3. BroadcastChannel Multi-Thread Communication Example

 **Scenario Description**:
 Use BroadcastChannel to enable multi-threaded agent communication, listening for messages and sending commands.